nylander/FastEAR/README.md

 alignment based on the description of ranges in a [partitions file](#example-partitions-file).
-The string in the first column of the partitions file will be used as the stem of the output file name, and the suffix `.fas` will be added.
-For example: `Apa.fas`.
-The output file will contain all fasta entries in the input fasta file, but only with sequence positions as specified after the equal sign in the partitions file.
+The string in the first column of the partitions file will be used as the stem of the output file name, and the suffix `.fas` will be added (for example: `Apa.fas`).
+The output file will contain all fasta entries in the input fasta file, but only with the sequence positions as specified in the partitions file.

 The scripts act as a wrapper for the main software that performs the
 extraction: faidx.
 GNU parallel is used for doing the extraction in parallel.